Butterfly Festival

 Wading through sunflowers with a captured monarch butterfly, a monarch tagging participant brings his catch in to be tagged.
 Tagging is just one of many butterfly-themed activities planned at the Kansas Wetlands Education Center’s butterfly festival

+So far, this year promises to be a much better year for the monarch butterfly migration, as millions undertake their annual fall flight to Mexico.
 Nets and tags will be available for those who want to capture and tag monarch butterflies.
 Participants head out into the flower-filled fields and shelter belt around KWEC to hunt monarchs, with tagging leaders stationed along the trail to help with the tagging process.
-A total of 10 monarchs, tagged at last year’s tagging event, were recovered at three Mexico roost sites.
+For the past several years, monarchs tagged at the event were recovered at three Mexico roost sites.

 Weather permitting, a demonstration beehive will be on display in the insect zoo, in addition to giant walking stick insects, butterflies, caterpillars, chrysalises, fluorescing scorpions and more.
-Kids can make a butterfly banner at the craft station in the multi-purpose shelter, make and lob wildflower seed bombs, get a temporary butterfly tattoo and take part in games and other activities.
+Kids can make a fun pom-pom caterpillar magnet at the craft station, get a temporary butterfly tattoo and take part in other games and activities.

-View the butterfly/pollinator garden for wildflower planting ideas to take home.
-Milkweed plants will be available free until they run out.
-When you need a break, stop by the refreshment table and have a cookie or two, and lemonade or iced tea.
+Also on view, the butterfly/pollinator garden provides wildflower planting ideas to use at home.
+Milkweed plants and wildflower seeds will be available free until they run out.
+When you need a break, stop by the refreshment table and have a home-baked cookie or two, and lemonade or iced tea.

 A successfully tagged monarch butterfly is ready to resume its journey south.